vsdip/avsdbgp_3v3/README.md

  ##  Future work and limitations

  - The layout made using magic uses **osu018 tech files**.
 These are relatively new and **don't support old Bipolar devices**.
 Thus layouts were made **without** bipolar PNP.
- - The futurework involves working on Magic and its tech files to include a Bipolar definition in it.
+ - The futurework involves working on Magic layout tool and its tech files to include a Bipolar definition in it that is compatible with osu018 tech.

  # IP usage